-The island is a must visit on any British Columbia Road Trip Itinerary, or a great day trip from Vancouver.
-The only problem is that leaving Vancouver Island is a lot harder than getting there.
+The island is a must-visit on any British Columbia road trip itinerary, or a great day trip from Vancouver.
+The only problem is that leaving Vancouver Island is a lot harder than getting there (in a good way).

-21 Best Things to Do on Vancouver Island, British Columbia
+23 Best Things to Do in Vancouver Island

 The capital city of British Columbia, Victoria was founded in 1843 and is a hub of Canadian history.
 While in the heart of the city, explore Bastion Square (shops, restaurants, and bars galore), take a walk through Fan Tan Alley (it lays claim to being Canada’s narrowest street), or take a tour!